Mrcoole7890/Resume-Storage/Resume/Generic/Resume.md

 Williamsburg, VA

 ## Profile
-Computer Scientist with two years of working experience as a SDET, contracted under GlobalLogic, while being employed and trained by Revature, in order to perform various QA objectives for the client, T-Mobile.
-As a continuing acedamian, I have gained more experience as a hobbyist and ongoing practitioner of various sub-disciplines within computer science and software development.
+Computer Scientist with two years of working experience as a Software Developer Engineer In Test (SDET) in an agile environment.
+I was contracted under GlobalLogic, while being employed and trained by Revature, to perform various QA objectives for the client (T-Mobile).
+As a continuous learner, I have gained more experience as a hobbyist and ongoing practitioner of various sub-disciplines within computer science and software development.

-## Skills
+## Education And Certifications

-* **Front-end Web Development**: Angular, JQuery, Bootstrap, PlayCanvas
-* **Back-end Web Development**: Spring Boot, Node.js, Express.js, MySQL, H2
-* **SDET/QA Tools**: Selenium, JUnit, Cucumber, Postman, Newman, Selenium Box, JMeter
-* **Operating Systems**: Windows, MACOS, Linux Mint, Ubuntu, Amazon Linux 2 (AL2), Kali Linux
+* **Christopher Newport University B.A.
+Computer Science** Fall 2023

+* **Thomas Nelson Community College A.S.
+Computer Science** Spring 2018

-* **Certifications**: Security+, AWS Cloud practitioner
+* **AWS Certified Cloud Practitioner** March 2022

-* **Data Science**: Scrapy, PlotPy, Jupyter Notebook
-* **Project Management**: Jira, Git, GitLabs
-* **Cloud Computing**: AWS S3, AWS EC2
-* **General Computing Tools**: vim, markdown, CLI operations
-* **Languages**: C++, Java, Javascript, C#, SQL, C, Python
+* **CompTIA Security+** July 2023

 ## Experience

 ### SDET At GlobalLogic (May 2022 - July 2023)
+* Lead agile meetings with a team of up to 25 developers between the on shore and off shore team.
 * Utilized Postman to supplement the team's manual testing objectives by sending post requests to simulate events to be processed by the application for the client.
-* To circumvent subscription service charges imposed by Postman, researched homebrewed solutions utilizing curl commands to continue manual testing operations.
+* To circumvent subscription service charges imposed by Postman, researched home brewed solutions utilizing curl commands to continue manual testing operations.
 * Presented working solutions to automate previously manual test cases involving complex interactions between the test suite instance, the selenium box server, and the web application for the client.
 * Volunteered to meet with the offshore teams during off hours to coordinate our test case execution and to relay information to the onshore team.
 * Assisted the transition of the new team lead for the onshore team to become familiar with our automation workflow and provided them with assistance understanding anything ambiguous to them.